General quantum resources providing advantages in work-extraction tasks: Abstract

 \section{Abstract}

-We provide a thermodynamic task to certify the general quantum resources of both states and channels via work extraction, showing that general quantum resources provide advantages in work extraction.
-Such work extraction tasks can be further applied to certify quantum entanglement in a one-sided device-independent way.
-As an application, we report a novel type of anomalous energy flow---a type of locally extractable energy that is attributed to the globally distributed entanglement.
-Finally, we show that the existence of this novel anomalous energy flow is equivalent to measurement incompatibility.
+In developing quantum science and technologies, it is essential to demonstrate the so-called {\em quantum advantages}, which are performances that can be achieved only with the assistance of quantum resources. \CYtwo{Most of the time, different quantum features lead to different advantages.
+Interestingly, there are certain classes of tasks where quantum advantages are achievable by {\em general} quantum resources.
+This work reports such a class of tasks in thermodynamics---we provide a work extraction task that certifies general quantum resources of both states and channels, suggesting {\em general} quantum effects can provide non-classical advantages in work extraction.} We also show that such work extraction tasks can be applied to certify quantum entanglement in a {\em one-sided device-independent} way.
+As an application, we report a novel type of anomalous energy flow---a type of locally extractable energy that is attributed to the globally distributed entanglement. \CYtwo{Finally, we} show that the existence of this novel anomalous energy flow is equivalent to measurement incompatibility.